 - Larger footprint than upright models

-- Manual defrost is the only option which can be time-consuming
+- Manual defrost is the only option that can be time-consuming

 - Smaller footprint than its equivalent size in the chest freezer.

 - Shelves and bins in the door can often be adjusted